oliveirasuelem/project/README.md

 - Forgot Password: Users can request a password reset link via email.

 # Admin Functionality
 - Product Management: Admins can add, edit, delete, and view products.
+Admin can also search for products by name, description and keyword.
 - User Management: Admins can add, edit, delete, and view users.
+Admin can alsoo search users in the search bar.
 - Salesforce Cases: Admins can view cases fetched from Salesforce.
+Each case number is hyperlink directly with the Salesforce portal.

 # Routes
 - /: Home page